Aubreymcfato/newclues/clues_.md

 [50](http://www.cluetrain.com/newclues/#50).
 That's a challenge we can meet by being open, sympathetic, and patient.
 We can do it, team!
 We're \#1!
 We're \#1!

 [51](http://www.cluetrain.com/newclues/#51).
-Being welcoming: There's a value the Net needs to learn from the best of our real world cultures.
+Being welcoming: There's a value La Rete needs to learn from the best of our real world cultures.

 ##c.
 Marketing still makes it harder to talk.